Racketeering: What it is and How it Affects Society

 The RICO law was originally intended to take down Mafia crime bosses.

 As the years have passed since its enactment, prosecutors have found other uses for it.
-Now, there are criminal gangs and drug smugglers and RICO laws can be used in their prosecution just like they were used in the prosecution of Mafioso dons.
+There are criminal gangs and drug smugglers and RICO laws can be used in their prosecution just like they were used in the prosecution of Mafioso dons.

 Financial Implications of Racketeering